aboutcode-org/aboutcode/docs/source/contributing/contrib_code.rst

 3. **Commit messages and Developer Certificate of Origin**

-  Follow the instructions at `Writing good Commit Messages <https://aboutcode.readthedocs.io/en/latest/contributing/writing_good_commit_messages.html>`_ and `check some examples <https://github.com/aboutcode-org/scancode.io/commits/main>`_.
+  Follow the instructions at `Writing good Commit Messages <https://aboutcode.readthedocs.io/en/latest/contributing/writing_good_commit_messages.html>`_.

   **You must include a "Signed-off-by" to your commit messages**::